Julia Margaret Cameron

-After establishing herself first among Calcutta's Anglo-Indian upper-class and then among London's cultural elite, Cameron formed her own salon frequented by distinguished Victorians at the seaside village of Freshwater, Isle of Wight.
+She was born in Calcutta, and after establishing herself among the Anglo-Indian upper-class, she moved to London where she made connections with the cultural elite.
+She then formed her own literary salon in the seaside village of Freshwater on the Isle of Wight.

-After showing a keen interest in photography for many years, Cameron took up the practice at the relatively late age of 48, after her daughter gave her a camera as a present.
-She quickly produced a large body of work capturing the genius, beauty, and innocence of the men, women, and children who visited her studio at Freshwater, and created unique allegorical images inspired by tableaux vivants, theatre, 15th-century Italian painters, and the work of her creative contemporaries.
-Her photography career was short but productive; she made around 900 photographs over a 12-year period.
+Cameron took up photography at the age of 48, after her daughter gave her a camera as a present.
+She quickly produced a large body of portraits, and created allegorical images inspired by tableaux vivants, theatre, 15th-century Italian painters, and contemporary artists.
+She gathered much of her work in albums, including The Norman Album.
+She took around 900 photographs over a 12-year period.

-Cameron's work was contentious in her own time.
-Critics derided her softly focused and unrefined images, and considered her illustrative photographs amateurish and hammy.
-However, her portraits of respected men (such as Henry Taylor, Charles Darwin, and Sir John Herschel) have been consistently praised, both in her own life and in reviews of her work since.
-Her images have been described as "extraordinarily powerful" and "wholly original", and she has been credited with producing the first close-ups in the history of the medium.
+Cameron's work was contentious.
+Critics derided her softly focused and unrefined images, and considered her illustrative photographs amateurish.
+However, her portraits of artists and scientists such as Henry Taylor, Charles Darwin and Sir John Herschel have been consistently praised.
+Her images have been described as "extraordinarily powerful" and "wholly original", and she has been credited with producing the first close-ups in the medium.